 Hello, margarita and Mexican mules.
 For those taco nights with the family or your fiesta-themed parties, keep some tequila on hand for your favorite south-of-the-border drinks.

 Move vodka to the top of the list because it’s an absolute staple for many.
-Here’s a small sampling of the drinks that you can enjoy with vodka:
+Here’s a small sample of the drinks that you can enjoy with vodka:

 - Cranberry and vodka